 It’s more the norm these days that all you get is a script with your character’s lines.
 If you’re lucky, you might get a character description, artwork, or details on whether it’s a TV or feature script, so it’s up to you to use your actor smarts, and make some decisions before you arrive at the audition location and step into the recording booth.
+Just because you have the script in front of you doesn’t mean you can skip the preparation.

 Go through the following checklist:

 1. What’s the genre?
 Animated television show or feature film?
-Saturday morning cartoon or a studio film?
+Saturday morning cartoon or studio film?
 Ask your agent or ask the casting director if it’s not listed anywhere.

 3. What’s the voice?
 In a feature animated film, the voices should feel more real, even if the voice comes out of the mouth of a squirrel or a princess.
 Think of Holly Hunter in “The Incredibles” and Cameron Diaz in “Shrek.”
 Real voices, real conflicts.